watsonx-labs-ncee/NCEE-Labs/usecases/banking-financial-research-analyst/hands-on-lab-banking.md

 Optionally you can inspect the knowledge settings allowing customization of the retrieval and responses.
 ![wxo agent knowledge settings](images/wxo-agent-knowledge-settings.png)

+Lastly, after you've completed your agent configuration and tested its performance, you can **Deploy** the final version of the agent to make it available through the selected channel.
+Use the **Deploy** button in the top right corner of the screen.

 At this time, it is worthwhile taking a moment to reflect on what you've developed so far.
 You have designed an agent and empowered it with a knowledge base to enable it to respond to queries in context using its knowledge base. *Congratulations!!*

 Reviewing the architecture, you've completed the part of the agentic solution which involved creating the Financial Analyst agent and empowering it with a knowledge base (annotated with red rectangles in the figure below).
 In the next section, you will work through the process of creating the **Financial API Agent** and the **Web Search Agent** which you will then add as collaborator agents to the **Financial Analyst Agent**.